Tel Anafa

-History
+Occupational history

 Tel Anafa was inhabited from the Early Bronze Age through the early Roman period, but most of the significant archaeological remains are from the Hellenistic period.

-In the late Hellenistic period, 125-80 BCE, the site was occupied by a large building with a central courtyard.
-The site was abandoned after 80 BCE and resettled in the last decade of the century.
-This early Roman phase continued until the mid 1st century CE when the site was abandoned once again.
+The site was resettled in the late Hellenistic period, in the last quarter of the second century BCE, during which a large building with a central courtyard was constructed.
+It was abandoned around 80–75 BCE but resettled in the last decade of the same century, during the tetrarchy of Herod Philip.
+This early Roman phase continued until the mid-1st century CE, when the site was abandoned once more.

+The land on which it is situated has since 1984 been part of an 11-dunam nature reserve.

+Small findings

 Coins and amphora handles from the late 4th to the 2nd century were unearthed.

-The land on which it is situated has since 1984 been part of an 11-dunam nature reserve.
+Cooking pans and lids imported from Italy were found in late Hellenistic levels, dating from c.
+100–80 BCE.
+These items are an early example for commercial exchange between Italy and the Levant before the Roman conquest of the region.